 If you want things to run smoothly in Kids Ministry, it’s probably a good idea to spend some time training your team of volunteers.
-However, usually when you mention the word training, people’s schedules suddenly fill up quickly.
-Here are some tips that can help you be successful at creating a training event that people will want to come to:
+However, usually when you mention the word volunteer training, people’s schedules suddenly fill up quickly.
+Here are some tips that can help you be successful at creating a volunteer training event that people will want to come to:

 #1.
 Value people’s time.
 Limit the amount of events that you ask them to come to.
 I hold an annual training event for all of my volunteers.
 I strongly encourage them to attend, but that’s the only ‘training event’ that I ask them to attend all year.